nickromaninsky/Cube/README.md

     Go to www.python.org
     Download Python version 3.9, NOT any other version.

+Step Three: Downloading Libraries

-Type in "pip3 install pygame" to your terminal.
+Still in Power Shell, type in "pip3 install pygame" to your terminal.
 Type in "pip3 install rubik_solver" to your terminal.

-Step Three: Run the Program
+Step Four: Run the Program

 Windows Users:

-    Open the "Files" app and unzip the "Cube-main" folder that you downloaded.
+    Open the "Files" app and find the "Cube-main" zip folder that you downloaded.
+    Right click on the folder and click "Extract All".
-    Ensure that the "Cube-main" folder is directly in the Downloads and not in any other folder or sube folder.
+    In the popup, delete "\Cube-main" from the text box and click "Extract".
+(This ensures that the "Cube-main" folder is directly in the Downloads and not in any other folder or sub folder.)
+    Delete the original Cube-main zip folder.
-    Open the "Power Shell" and type "cd Downloads\Cube-main" Type in "python3 cubeSolver.py" to your terminal.
+    Open the "Power Shell" and type "cd Downloads\Cube-main" Type in "python3 cubeSolver.py" to the Power Shell.

 Mac Users: